compolabs/price-oracle/README.md

 ```
 forc-wallet new
 ```
 When you run the above command, you will be prompted to enter a password.
-This password is used to encrypt the secret key for your wallet, which is required to interact with the Ethereum network.
+This password is used to encrypt the secret key for your wallet, which is required to interact with the Fuel network.

 After entering the password, you will see the following output:
 ```